Skip to main content

 // and Sequence.

-const isValid = await sequence.utils.isValidMessageSignature(
+const isValid = await wallet.utils.isValidMessageSignature(

 walletAddress,